Derived categories of flips and cubic hypersurfaces: Introduction

 As an illustration of the usefulness of \cref{theorem:flip}, we will consider a smooth cubic hypersurface~$Y\subset\PP^{n+1}$.
-Building upon insights of Galkin--Shinder \cite{1405.5154v2} and Voisin \cite{MR3646872}, we show in \cref{corollary:quadratic-fano-standard-flip} that the \emph{quadratic Fano correspondence}
+Building upon insights of Galkin--Shinder \cite{1405.5154v2} and Voisin \cite{MR3646872}, we show in \cref{corollary:quadratic-fano-standard-flip} that the quadratic Fano correspondence

-obtained from the universal family (or \emph{Fano correspondence})
+obtained from the universal family (or Fano correspondence)

-by taking the relative Hilbert square of~$P\to Y$ gives a standard flip diagram where~$X$ is the Hilbert square of~$Y$ and~$F$ the Fano variety~$\fano(Y)$ of lines on~$Y$.
+by taking the relative Hilbert square of~$P\to Y$ can be made into a standard flip diagram \eqref{equation:flip} where~$X$ is the Hilbert square of~$Y$ and~$F$ the Fano variety~$\fano(Y)$ of lines on~$Y$.
 The role of~$X'$ is played by a certain~$\mathbb{P}^n$\dash bundle over~$Y$.
 For more on the terminology and notation, one is referred to \cref{section:quadratic-fano-correspondence}.
 An excellent reference for more background on cubic hypersurfaces is \cite{huybrechts}.

 This brings us to the second main result. \begin{alphatheorem} Let~$Y\subset \PP^{n+1}$ be a smooth cubic hypersurface.
 Let~$\fano(Y)$ be its Fano variety of lines and~$\hilbtwo[Y]$ be its Hilbert square.
 Then there is a semiorthogonal decomposition